stereokai/amok/readme.markdown

 This re-compilation is done through a debugging session, unlike reloading or reevaluation, re-compilation leaves the application state intact, no side effects are executed when doing re-compilation.

-Additional features include a zero configuration http development server for developing front end applications.
+Additional features include a zero configuration http development server for developing front end applications, an interactive mode (read–eval–print loop).

 ## Example
 ### Setting Chrome as the Client